When law enforcement storms an enclosed area or building, better believe that one of the officers is carrying a shotgun.

 As you can see, the round contains a large hunk of metal.
 The metal is grooved to give you a rifling effect for increased accuracy.

-This lets to repurpose your shotgun for distance shooting.
+This is the best shotgun ammo for distance shooting.
 While not a bad idea to use as an option, if you are dealing with an intruder, typically you are dealing with him or her at close range.
 If a person is far enough away that you would need to use a slug, they are far enough away not to pose a threat, so you shouldn’t be shooting at them anyways.

 Birdshot works better for target shooting than home defense.
 Birdshot is probably only viable for when you want to avoid damaging your walls or neighbors when firing in your apartment.
 Let’s look at some of the different options: